-

 More information:

 Political and other demonstrations can become violent without warning, causing loss of life and injury.
-The police have used tear gas, rubber bullets and live ammunition to disperse demonstrators.
+Police have used tear gas, rubber bullets and live ammunition to disperse demonstrators.
 You should take great care and avoid all demonstrations and rallies where possible.

 To protect yourself during periods of unrest: